-Our experience in life shapes who we are, and for must, something in our lives is easily visible as the reason we do what we do for a living.
-Join INFORM’s Matthew Wittemeier as he speaks with Swantje Finke, Terminal Development at HHLA Container Terminal Altenwerder (CTA) to better understand how from a young age she was exposed to maritime and the hurdles she overcame to find her way into our industry.
+Our experience in life shapes who we are, and for most, something in our lives is easily visible as the reason we do what we do for a living.
+Join INFORM’s Matthew Wittemeier as he speaks with Swantje Finke, a Terminal Development team member at HHLA Container Terminal Altenwerder (CTA), to better understand how from a young age she was exposed to maritime and the hurdles she overcame to find her way into our industry.

 Table of Contents

 MW: I find people are the best at introducing themselves.
-You know a whole lot more about yourself than I do and what you’ve done to get to where you are in life.
+You know a whole lot more about yourself than I do, and about what you’ve done to get to where you are in life.
 So, would you mind introducing yourself?

 SF: It isn’t relevant anymore, but at that time, it was quite hard, and it was a good reward.

 In 2006, I started working in the dairy industry because it was difficult to transition from studying to working at a real job.
 But starting in October 2006, I worked at Container Terminal Altenwerder (CTA).
 That’s my business experience.
 Apart from that, I live in Hamburg in Finkenwerder.
 It’s an old fishing village, which I completely enjoy, and is surrounded by apple trees.
 I have a lovely husband and a cute little daughter.
 I’m the typical Northern German person, I would say.
 I love to go sailing with my parents and to eat fish.

 MW: We’ve covered a bit of how you got your start in maritime, but I’m interested to know if I could say you’ve always known you wanted to work in maritime.
 Is that an accurate statement?